 - 2. The Youth Justice Plan provides information on the resourcing, structure, governance, partnership arrangements and performance of the Dorset Combined Youth Justice Service.
-The Plan also describes the national and local youth justice context for 2021/22 and sets out our priorities for this year. - 3.
+The Plan also describes the national and local youth justice context for 2022/23 and sets out our priorities for this year. - 3.
 The Youth Justice Board continue to monitor three 'key performance indicators' for youth justice.
 The first indicator relates to the rate of young people entering the justice system for the first time.
-Local performance in this area had declined in the period 2016-2018 but has been improving since then.
-The latest national data, relating to the 12 months to December 2019, shows a combined pan-Dorset rate of 251 per 100,000 10-17 year olds entering the justice system for the first time.
-This compares with a figure of 344 per 100,000 10-17 year olds in the year to December 2018.
-Local data is more up to date and shows a further reduction in first-time entrants in the BCP Council area in the year to March 2021.
-The improvement is welcome and further steps are planned for 2021/22. - 4.
+Local performance in this area had declined in the period 2016-2018 but has been improving in the last four years.
+The latest national data, relating to the 12 months to September 2021, shows a combined pan-Dorset rate of 183 per 100,000 under 18-year-olds entering the justice system for the first time.
+This compares with a figure of 288 per 100,000 under 18-year-olds in the year to December 2018.
+Local data enables us to monitor numbers of first-time entrants in each local authority area.
+This local data shows a reduction in the number of Bournemouth, Christchurch and Poole children entering the justice system from 108 in 2018/19 to 74 in 2021/22.
+The Youth Justice Plan provides more detail about work to divert children from the youth justice system. - 4.
 The other two national indicators relate to reducing reoffending and minimising the use of custodial sentences.
 The reoffending rate fluctuates, partly because of the current counting rules for this measure.
 Our local reoffending rate has for the most part remained below the national rate.
-Local analysis shows that young people who are more likely to reoffend are also more likely to have more complex speech, language and communication needs and to find it hard to access education or training.
-The Youth Justice Plan sets out some of the actions that have been taken and future plans to address these issues. - 5.
-Dorset Combined Youth Justice Service has low rates of custodial sentences, below the regional and national averages.
+Local analysis shows that young people who are more likely to reoffend are also more likely to have more complex speech, language and communication needs, to have experienced traumatic events that have impaired the child's cognitive and emotional development and to find it hard to access education or training.
+The Youth Justice Plan sets out some of the actions that have been taken and future plans to address these issues.

+- 5. Dorset Combined Youth Justice Service has low rates of custodial sentences, below the national average.
 Young people who are sentenced to custody have often experienced significant trauma in their earlier life, affecting their current behaviour.
 In 2020 the Youth Justice Service implemented a plan to become a trauma informed service, using the Youth Justice Board's 'Enhanced Case Management' model.
-More work is planned for the coming year to embed this approach. - 6.
-The work of the Youth Justice Service in 2020/21 was significantly affected by the pandemic.
-Team members have mostly been working from home since March 2020, using the IT equipment and infrastructure that was already in place.
-Contacts with children have taken place both in person and remotely, by video or phone, with good examples of creative and innovative work in difficult circumstances.
-Team members, including the team's Education Officer, worked closely with colleagues in the local authority and in schools to support children's engagement in education.
-Over the course of the year we saw a reduction in children entering the justice system.
-This continued a trend since 2018, making it hard to differentiate the effects of the pandemic from longer-term trends.
-Full data on entrants to the justice system and re-offending patterns is not yet available; it is likely to be some time before the impact of the pandemic is understood, including the possible longer-term consequences for child well-being and behaviour.
+More work has been undertaken in the past year to embed this approach and further development is planned for 2022/23. - 6.
+The Youth Justice Service Partnership priorities for 2022/23 align with the strategic priorities of other services and partnerships, including the Community Safety Partnership and the Pan-Dorset Safeguarding Children Partnership.
+More work is planned to divert children from the justice system and to ensure their needs are identified and met; further work will be undertaken to reduce the over-representation of specific groups of children in the youth justice system; additional action is needed to improve the timeliness and effectiveness of our local youth justice system.
+The Youth Justice Plan also includes priorities for practice development within the Youth Justice Service to enhance the work done with individual children and their carers.